bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 Now, I didn't know what a card share was (if anything), but seeing FACE CARD made it convincing enough a pun.
 Upon it coming back incorrect I decided my entire theory on extraction might have been a little shaky—after all, it relied on a mostly-inconsistent ordering of the letters in each pair.
 If only...[^casino]

-I still thought the answer seemed legitimate, though, so I chose to listen in on the puzzle I thought it was the best fit for, just to check.
+I still thought the answer seemed legitimate, though, so I chose to listen in on [the puzzle I thought it was the best fit for](https://www.two-pi-noir.agency/puzzles/synthetic_tagsonomy), just to check.
 As it happened, the answer was slated to have thirteen letters, and the solvers there had just figured out extraction.

 It was for the other card... which really just seemed to confirm the initial theory.
-Juro then filled in the rest of the pun for me (and found the right backsolve answer for good measure).
+Juro then filled in the rest of the pun for me.

 I'm bad at words, what can I say.
 CARDSHARK hardly came to mind (though in my defense I'm more familiar with the non-eggcorned version, CARD SHARP).

+---

 </details>